 Three top tips for building your resilience

 Many of the early theories about resilience stressed the role of genetics.
 Some people are just born resilient, so the argument went.
-There’s some truth to that, of course, but empirical evidence today shows that an individual can learn resilience.
+Of course, there’s some truth to that, but empirical evidence today shows that an individual can learn resilience.
 The reality is that sometimes in life, you don’t realise how much strength you have until you are tested.
 As the saying goes: cometh the hour, cometh the man.

-There are many arguments around what makes one individual more resilient than the next.
-In my experience it comes down to three things;
+There are many arguments about what makes one individual more resilient than the next.
+In my experience, it comes down to three things;

 #1 A UNIQUE ABILITY TO CONFRONT REALITY HEAD-ON

 A sense of optimism and possibility is a powerful tool.
 But for more significant challenges, a cool, calm, almost pragmatic sense of reality is critical to your success.
-This is why I see the resilient individual as a pragmatic optimist, where both characteristics work in positive tension to the benefit of each.
+I see the resilient individual as a pragmatic optimist, where both characteristics work in positive tension to benefit each.

 #2 AN UNWAVERING BELIEF THAT LIFE IS PURPOSEFUL

-Focusing on your purpose – personally and professionally – is the way resilient people build bridges from their current state reality to their future state.
-It holds them to their North Start during these uncertain times.
-It is easy to lose focus and purpose when there is so much negative noise and distraction around us which can dilute our purpose.
-It is at this point when our purpose is challenged, or under threat, resilience will naturally kick in.
+Focusing on your purpose – personally and professionally – is how resilient people build bridges from their current state reality to their future state.
+It holds them to their North Star during these uncertain times.
+It is easy to lose focus and purpose when so much harmful noise and distraction around us can dilute our goal.
+At this point, when our purpose is challenged or under threat, resilience will naturally kick in.
 Knowing your purpose will keep you grounded.

 #3 AN UNCANNY ABILITY TO IMPROVISE AND ADAPT

-You’re going to take knocks, some days are going to feel like a train crash, and you will go down blind alleys.
+You’re going to take knocks, some days will feel like a train crash, and you will go down blind alleys.
 But if you have an ultimate destination in your mind’s eye, a focused goal and purpose coupled with drive, determination and motivation, then, when you do fall over, you’ll pick yourself up, dust yourself off, improvise, adapt and refocus on your purpose.

 That’s personal resilience in action!